sukelully/ocean-miner/README.md

 # ocean-miner
-A simple game made with PyGame.
+A simple procedurally generated game built with PyGame.